TaoranJ/enrichment_scripts/README.md

     "title": "Golf glove"
 }
 ```
-`--inputs` are the path to input documents. `--ouput` is the ouptut directory. `--cores` tell script how many cores to use.
+`--inputs` is the path to input documents. `--ouput` is the ouptut directory. `--cores` tells script how many cores to use.